AOSC-Archive/aosc-wiki/err/systemd/00009-error-updating-to-systemd-242.md

 # Symptoms

 AOSC has identified an issue with a systemd update.
-While installing update packages including `systemd` `1:242` or later versions, you may get an error message stating:
+While installing `systemd` `1:242` or later versions, you may get an error message stating:

 ```shell
 (Reading database ...
 89562 files and directories currently installed.)